smartdevicelink/sdl_evolution/proposals/NNNN-Dynamic-App-List-Sorting.md

 The dynamic app list sorting is performed according to the following procedures.

  1. Set the priority (such as 1st, 2nd, 3rd, etc.) to the parameter `priority` of the `application_policies` on the policy table.
 (OEMs can modify the priorities themselves.)
- 2. Implemented the `app_list_sorting` parameter below to the SDL Core, sdl_preloaded_pt.json and the policy table.
-(The OEMs can modify the each parameter value of only the policy table.)
+ 2. Implement the `app_list_sorting` parameter below in the SDL Core sdl_preloaded_pt.json and the policy table.
+(OEMs can modify each parameter value of the policy table.)
   - "apphmitype" : The sorting method by using the `apphmitype_sorting_list`.
   - "alphabet" : The sorting method according to the alphabet order.
   - "appID" : The sorting method according to the `appID` order of the `application_policies` on the policy table.